Skip to content

 Serbia

 Serbia is a country in Southeast Europe, with Belgrade as its capital, home to about 6,549,143 people.
-Below are its flag, capital, currency, calling code, ISO codes and the countries it borders.
+Serbia shares land borders with 8 countries, listed below alongside its flag, currency, calling code and ISO codes.

 Bordering countries